 Professional

-Beyond this website, I am a senior research engineer in Qualcomm’s Spatial Audio and Electroacoustics groups and a graduate student at UC San Diego.
+Prior to this, I had worked for five years as a research engineer in Qualcomm’s Spatial Audio and Electroacoustics groups and gotten my Master’s at UC San Diego.

-On behalf of university, I research efficient embeddings for volumetric soundfields using Bayesian and learning-based methods.
-This allows for soundfields to be stored and rendered efficiently using common scene-based rendering paradigms (commonly HOA and WFS).
+• At university, I researched volumetric soundfield representations using Bayesian learning methods.
+This allows for soundfields to be estimated and stored efficiently using some mix of HOA and WFS.

 For more detail: